 - § 2.
 The student may enter changes through Student SelfService, without restriction, up to and including 15 October. - § 3.
-From 16 October until 8 January, the student requires the permission of the Dean to register or deregister for programme units of the first semester.
+From 16 October until 8 January at the latest, the student requires the permission of the Dean to register or deregister for programme units of the first semester.
 The Dean may withhold his approval, among others if the education in this programme unit is already too advanced.
 The Dean may refuse deregistration, among others if a (partial) result or electronic communication code is connected with the programme unit. - § 4.
-From 16 October until 28 February, the student requires the permission of the Dean to register for full-year course units.
+From 16 October until 28 February at the latest, the student requires the permission of the Dean to register for full-year course units.
 The Dean may refuse the registration, among others if the education in this programme unit is already too advanced. - § 5.
-From 16 October until 15 March, the student requires the permission of the Dean to deregister for full-year course units.
+From 16 October until 15 March at the latest, the student requires the permission of the Dean to deregister for full-year course units.
 The Dean may refuse deregistration, among others if a (partial) result or electronic communication code is connected with the programme unit. - § 6.
 For changes to second semester programme units, the student may enter the change through Student SelfService up to and including 28 February.
 From 1 March, up to and including 3 June, the student requires the Dean's permission to register or deregister.
 The Dean may refuse the registration, among others if the education in this programme unit is already too advanced.
 The Dean may refuse deregistration, among others if a (partial) result or electronic communication code is connected with the programme unit. - § 7.
+Contrary to §1 to § 6, changing the yearly programme is not possible for students who have initial enrolment in a bachelor's degree, except in those cases in which there is consent to deviate from the standard study pathway in accordance with Article 78, § 3.

+§ 8.
 In case of a change to the choice of programme units, additional tuition fees will be payable if the initial number of ECTS-credits is exceeded.
 The rules applying to the amount claimed are set out in article 71.